Showing posts with label peach. Show all posts

 Day 1: Friday, May 24, 2013

 I went to ECM Hospital to visit my dad; he had Gallbladder surgery the day before.
-When I got to the parking deck at ECM I programmed my GPS for our trip to Columbus, Georgia.
+When I got to the ECM parking deck, I programmed my GPS for our trip to Columbus, Georgia.
 I stayed with my dad until about 9:00 A.M.

 We ate brunch at Cracker Barrel Store number 51 in Cullman, Al.

-I ordered a kids plate of grilled chicken fingers, carrots, with an of glass water cost ($4.69)
+I ordered a kid's plate of grilled chicken fingers and carrots with a glass of water, which cost ($4.69)

-We stopped at Peach Park in Clanton, Al where we shared a bowl of peach ice cream & a fried peach pie.
-We walked around the park and I took pictures.
+We stopped at Peach Park in Clanton, Alabama, where we shared a bowl of peach ice cream and a fried peach pie.
+We walked around the park, and I took pictures.

 Holding up a peach at Peach Park